augustodossantosti/baseapp/README.md

 Security:

-All Spring Security related configuration is present in the WebAppSecurityConfiguration class.
+All Spring Security related configuration is present in the <a href="https://github.com/augustodossantosti/baseapp/blob/master/src/main/java/com/development/baseapp/configuration/WebAppSecurityConfiguration.java">WebAppSecurityConfiguration</a> class.

 This app has two authentication filters, one of them dedicated to login proccess and other related to perform authentication via JWT on every request for protected resources.
 The user information is stored in a database and retrieved during login process.

 Login filter handles request to the URL /login (POST) that must present two parameters to this filter: a username and password and gives to the client app a valid JWT after a successful authentication on response header Authorization.

 <p align="center"><img src="https://user-images.githubusercontent.com/14075325/159722804-42c6c135-502e-4976-bd61-599de8ba87d7.png"></p>

+A valid JWT is created by class <a href="https://github.com/augustodossantosti/baseapp/blob/master/src/main/java/com/development/baseapp/security/login/JwtWriterListener.java">JwtWriterListener</a>.

 JWT filter hadles request for any protected resouces, that must present a valid JWT in the Authotization header (Bearer Token).